 During sleep, the body is working to repair and rejuvenate itself.
-One such rejuvenation process is the recently discovered glymphatic system, a predominantly sleep active macroscopic waste elimination system within the brain.
+One such rejuvenation process is the recently discovered glymphatic system, a predominantly sleep-activated macroscopic waste elimination system within the brain.
 The glymphatic system has two primary functions, the first is to clear potentially neurotoxic waste compounds, the other is to distribute beneficial compounds such as lipids, amino acids, glucose and neurotransmitters.
-This vital activity highlights the importance of prioritizing a good night sleep.
+This vital activity highlights the importance of prioritising a good night sleep.

 Definition of Insomnia

 Insomnia is a sleep disorder that disrupts our sleeping pattern.
 The circadian rhythm is the body’s biological sleep-wake cycle and operates on a 24-hour clock (approximately.)
 During the sleep-cycle, the hormone melatonin is produced turning the wake cycle off.
 Disruption of the circadian rhythm can result in insomnia, either by struggling to fall asleep, struggling to remain asleep or waking unrefreshed.